-We do not recommend to open attachments (or links) that are included in irrelevant emails, especially if they are received from unknown or suspicious addresses.
+Do not open attachments (or links) that are included in irrelevant emails, especially if they are received from unknown or suspicious addresses.
 Update software with implemented tools or functions that are provided by official developers.
 Download files or software from official, trustworthy websites.
-Do not use any of the aforementioned tools for that.
+Do not use any of the aforementioned tools.
 If installed software is not free, it should not be activated using unofficial, third party tools.
-These tools are illegal and often infect systems with malicious programs.
-Additionally, have a reputable anti-virus or anti-spyware program installed, do not disable it without a good reason and scan the system for viruses regularly.
+Cracking tools are illegal and often infect systems with malicious programs.
+Additionally, have a reputable anti-virus or anti-spyware program installed and enabled.
+Scan the system for viruses regularly.
 If your computer is already infected with Gerosan, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in Gerosan ransomware's text file ("_readme.txt"):
+Text presented in Gerosan ransomware text file ("_readme.txt"):

 Don't worry, you can return all your files!

 All your files like photos, databases, documents and other important are encrypted with strongest encryption and unique key.